georgringer/news/Documentation/Main/Configuration/ReferenceTsconfig/Index.rst

 inside the User TsConfig of a backend user will override any Page TsConfig.

+The possible fields for the preselection are:

+* recursive
+* timeRestriction
+* topNewsRestriction
+* limit
+* offset
+* sortingField
+* sortingDirection
+* categoryConjunction

 Clear caches if a news record changes